survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You can execute this kind of scripts through _npm run_ and you can use the command anywhere within your project.
 If you run the command without any parameters (_npm run_), it gives you the listing of available scripts.

+T> If you don't want to use the default configuration name, use `--config <configuration file>`.
+Run `webpack --help` to see all the available options.

 T> There are shortcuts like _npm start_ and _npm test_.
 You can run these directly without _npm run_ although that works too.
 For those in a hurry, you can use _npm t_ to run your tests.

-T> To go one step further, set up system level aliases using the `alias` command in your terminal configuration.
-You could map `nrb` to `npm run build` for instance.
+T> To go one step further, set up system-level aliases using the `alias` command in your terminal configuration.
+You could map `nrb` to `npm run build`, for instance.

 T> If you want to run multiple commands concurrently, see the [concurrently](https://www.npmjs.com/package/concurrently) package.
 It has been designed to allow that while providing neat output.